 At a logistics fair in Munich, Hapag-Lloyd revealed its new program, Hapag-Lloyd Live.
 The service offers real-time GPS locations, temperature information, and power alerts to its customers.
-The tool, and various other startups, are now pushing the frontiers of supply chain visibility.
+The tool, and various other startups, are now pushing the frontiers of supply chain management and visibility.

 Says Juan Carlos Duk, Managing Director Global Commercial Development at Hapag-Lloyd, “Customers need more reliable supply chains, and the industry needs to change and invest sufficiently.”
 Gartner reports that supply chain visibility is among the top 3 funded initiatives in logistics, with 46% of leaders considering it a priority.

 How can more companies promote transparency and visibility at every stage of the supply chain?
 The solution comes in the form of IoT sensors and trackers.

 IoT trackers are physical devices that monitor and transfer real-time location data.
 These can be attached to parcels or fitted inside cargo vehicles.
 As a result, customers are always in the know about the position of vehicles, weather and traffic conditions, as well as the temperature of the vehicle.
 This reassures them their cargo will be delivered in the best quality.

 Camcode lists AIRcable Gateway, Aruba BLE, and AT&T Shipping Container as a few of the top IoT devices for tracking inventory.